 Lake Crescent is amazing.
-Its crystal clear water sparkles with colors that range from the deepest sapphire blue to turquoise.
-It is the largest lake in Olympic National Park and the second-deepest lake in Washington.
-Even though the size doesn’t match Lake Tahoe or Crater Lake it is just as, or for me, more beautiful.
+Its crystal clear water sparkles with colors ranging from the deepest sapphire blue to turquoise.
+It is Olympic National Park’s largest lake and Washington’s second-deepest lake.
+Even though its size doesn’t match Lake Tahoe or Crater Lake, it is just as beautiful as, or, for me, more beautiful.

 Location

-From Port Angeles follow U.S. Highway 101 west for 18 miles and you will enter the north side of Olympic National Park.
-The lake will be on the north side of the Highway.
-Highway 101 flanks the south side of the lake along the southern shoreline.
+From Port Angeles, follow U.S. Highway 101 west for 18 miles, and you will enter the north side of Olympic National Park.
+The lake is on the north side of the Highway, which flanks the south side of the lake along the southern shoreline.

 Access